darshandv/Inter-Process-Communication-Benchmarking/README.md

 - Thank you to the [PyTorch](https://pytorch.org/) team for providing the LibTorch library.
 - This project was inspired by the need to understand and benchmark IPC mechanisms in modern C++ applications.

-## Contact

-If you have any questions or feedback, please contact [Darshan D Vishwanath] at my email dvishwan@usc.edu